Messaging policy and compliance in Exchange Online Protection

 Detect sensitive information in message attachments, body text, or subject lines and adjust the confidence level at which the service takes action.

 Detect sensitive form data by using Document Fingerprinting.
 Document Fingerprinting helps you easily create custom sensitive information types based on text-based forms that you can use to define mail flow rules and DLP policies.

-Add Policy Tips, which can help reduce data loss by displaying a notice to your Outlook 2013, Outlook Web App, and OWA for Devices users and can also improve the effectiveness of your policies by allowing false-positive reporting.
+Add Policy Tips, which can help reduce data loss by displaying a notice to your Outlook 2013, Outlook on the web, and OWA for Devices users and can also improve the effectiveness of your policies by allowing false-positive reporting.

 Review incident data in DLP reports or add your own specific reports by using a generate incident report action.

 DLP policies are applied only to mail that passes in or out of the organization.
 Intra-organizational (internal) mail does not have DLP policies applied unless you run Exchange Server 2013 with DLP on-premises.
 This also applies to DLP policy tips, which inform users about potential policy violations before sensitive data is mistakenly sent to unauthorized recipients.

 To learn more about DLP, see Data loss prevention in Exchange Online.

 Office 365 Message Encryption